mobiletoly/gobetter/README.md

 This is all good unless you have a different places where you have to create a `Person` structure, then when you add new fields, it will become a challenge to scan through code to find all occurrences of creating Person.
-One of the suggestions you can find is to create a construction function with arguments representing required fields.
+One of the suggestions you can find is to create a constructor function with arguments representing required fields.
-In this case you can create and fill `Person` structure with `NewPerson()` constructor.
+In this case you can create and fill `Person` structure with `NewPerson()` function.
 Here is an example:

 ```
 func NewPerson(firstName string, lastName string, age int) Person {